grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 ---
 description: Learn about the Pyrocope server API
-menuTitle: Server API Overview
+menuTitle: Server API overview
 title: Pyroscope Server HTTP API Reference
 weight: 20
 ---

-# Pyroscope Server HTTP API Reference
+# Pyroscope server HTTP API reference

 Pyroscope server exposes an HTTP API for querying profiling data and ingesting profiling data from other sources.

 ## Authentication

-Grafana Pyroscope does not include an authentication layer.
+Grafana Pyroscope doesn't include an authentication layer.
 Operators should use an authenticating reverse proxy for security.

 In multi-tenant mode, Pyroscope requires the X-Scope-OrgID HTTP header set to a string identifying the tenant.
 This responsibility should be handled by the authenticating reverse proxy.
 For more information, refer to the [multi-tenancy documentation]({{< relref "./about-tenant-ids" >}}).